matthewantonis-georgiancollege/IOT_COMP1045/Final Project/README.md

-# Assignment #1: Word Counter
+# Final Project: Digital Safe

 ## Instructions (From memory):
 - Create a program using C++ using the Arduino Uno and its various components.
-- Make it practical and unique
+- Make it practical and uniquely yours.

 ## Final Design: